-- Review audio recordings
+- Review audio recordings.

-- Review of video footage
+- Review of video footage.

-- Interviews of AVOP holder and/or witnesses
+- Interviews of AVOP holder and/or witnesses.

-All AVOP holders involved in an incursion must pass both the written and practical AVOP exams.
+All AVOP holders involved in an incursion must pass both the written and practical AVOP exams, at the discretion of the Airport Operator.

 Chapter 4 - Airport Security